Medically reviewed by:

 Most people with mild toxicity are managed with a dimly lit room, reassurance, and decreased stimulation.
 A short-acting benzodiazepine such as Ativan can be provided to decrease anxiety and paranoia.
 To date, the consumption of cannabis has not been reported to cause fatal overdose.
 Call 911 if you suspect a marijuana overdose, or if a combination of marijuana and another substance has caused someone to become unresponsive.
 The 911 operator will lead you through first aid measures to ensure their safety.

 Addiction is most likely in people who start smoking in their early years, who smoke daily, and who use other drugs as well.
+It has also become an increasing concern for those who are vaping marijuana regularly, and getting much higher doses into their system more quickly.

 Do you have a marijuana addiction?
 The diagnostic criteria for “cannabis use disorder” call for strongly affirmative answers to at least 2 of the following questions within the previous year: